customer7/ncn/src/site/notes/Topics/Catheter, Simmons.md

 In cases where the right brachiocephalic artery presents with a long horizontal segment, the formation of the Simmons catheter via the techniques mentioned above could be challenging.
 On the other hand, the right CCA (pink arrow) could be utilized for this purpose.

 (**A**): The roadmap of the right brachiocephalic artery indicates a long horizontal segment, consistent with the pre-operative CTA 3D reconstruction image.
-(**B**): The Glidewire (black arrow) is then gently advanced after slightly retracting the tip of the catheter (orange arrow).
+(**B**): The Glidewire (<span style="color:black">black</span> arrow) is then gently advanced after slightly retracting the tip of the catheter (<span style="color:orange">orange</span> arrow).
 In this anatomy, the Glidewire tends to bounce back after hitting the end of the horizontal segment and enter the right CCA.
-If the Glidewire enters the right VA (cyan arrow), it should to be retracted and re-advanced into the right CCA to avoid injury to the smaller right VA.
+If the Glidewire enters the right VA (<span style="color:cyan">cyan</span> arrow), it should to be retracted and re-advanced into the right CCA to avoid injury to the smaller right VA.
-(**C**): Gently advance the catheter while holding the Glidewire firmly to navigate to the right CCA until the secondary curve (red arrow) reaches the bend of the wire, thereby forming the catheter into its intended configuration.
+(**C**): Gently advance the catheter while holding the Glidewire firmly to navigate to the right CCA until the secondary curve (<span style="color:red">red</span> arrow) reaches the bend of the wire, thereby forming the catheter into its intended configuration.
 (**D**): Withdraw the Glidewire and perform angiograms of the right CCA/ICA/ECA.

 After completing the right CCA/ICA/ECA angiograms, pushing the formed catheter may cause it to advance further into the CCA rather than into the ascending aorta.
 In such cases, the following technique can be attempted.